rear/rear/doc/user-guide/04-scenarios.md

     OUTPUT=ISO
     BACKUP=[TSM|NSR|DP|NBU|GALAXY10|SEP|DUPLICITY|BACULA|BAREOS|RBME|FDRUPSTREAM]

 When using one of the above backup solution (commercial or open source) then there is no need to use `rear mkbackup` as the backup workflow would be empty.
-Just use `rear mkrescue`
+Use `rear mkrescue` instead.

 ReaR will incorporate the needed executables and libraries of your chosen backup solution into the rescue image of ReaR.